-The three catalogs for the Ralph Archibald Kimble sales give George T. Turner as the cataloguer and compiler, George did this for all of Sy's literature sales starting with King in 1950 through the third Kimel sale in 1955.
-George privately purchased the King, Stern, King-Farlow, Konwiser and Kimble libraries and sold the duplicate material in the Colby sales.
+The three catalogs for the Ralph Archibald Kimble sales give George T. Turner as the cataloguer and compiler, George did this for all of Sy's literature sales starting with King in 1950 through the third Kimbel sale in 1955.
+George privately purchased the King, Stern, King-Farlow, Konwiser and Kimmble libraries and sold the duplicate material in the Colby sales.
 All of Sy's literature sales through the Kayes, sale 162, contained some Turner duplicates.

 George Turner purchased the William C. Kennett library and included the duplicate material in Sy's 1953 King - Farlow sale.
 William C. Kennett was Arthur Hind's close friend and philatelic secretary thus many of the Kennett items are also ex Hind.
 In the 1980's much of the Kennett material was still in intact and in private hands as only a little was sold in the 1953 sale.